This Low Carb Mug Cake is made with Matcha green tea powder and Coconut Flour for a Nut-Free single-serving dessert that will blow your mind!

 - 1/4 teaspoon pure vanilla extract

-- 1 T plain, unsweetened non-dairy milk
+- 1 Tablespoon plain unsweetened non-dairy milk

 - 1/4 teaspoon baking powder

-- pinch finely ground sea salt
+- 1 pinch finely ground sea salt

 Begin by cracking an egg in a mixing bowl or measuring cup.
 Add vanilla extract to the egg.

 Pour matcha mixture into bowl with egg.
 Whisk until well combined.

 Microwave for 1 min 45 seconds to 2 minutes (depending on your microwave).
 Allow to rest for 30 seconds.
 Serve and Enjoy!